 And Yes!
-All the hidden sheets are deleted, no Unhide option.
+All the hidden sheets are deleted, with no Unhide option.

 Macro 3: Delete without Any Prior Confirmation

 Here, we’ll use another macro to delete hidden sheets in Excel.
-But this macro will not give you any confirmation message before deleting hidden sheets.
+But this macro will not give you confirmation before deleting hidden sheets.

 - Select View Code from the Context menu after right-clicking on any sheet title.

 - After opening the VBA window, type the following codes in it-

 Sub Remove_Hidden_Sheets() Dim j As Integer Dim X as Worksheet Application.DisplayAlerts = False For Each X In ActiveWorkbook.Sheets If X.Visible = xlSheetHidden Then X.Delete j = j + 1 End If Next X Application.DisplayAlerts = True End Sub